Dos and Don'ts - Information for Parents

 Safe places to play

-Please do not allow your child, or any older or younger siblings, to climb on the railings or walls before or after school, or to play in the dining hall.
+Please do not allow your child, or any older or younger siblings, to climb on the railings or walls before or after school.
 The red lines on the playground mark out where the children can and cannot play.
 Please make sure your child (or any younger or older siblings) does not play in these areas while you are supervising him/her.
 We also ask that you do not allow the children to use the climbing wall or garden area before or after school for reasons of health and safety.
 Lastly we do not allow ball games on the yard before or after school as the yard becomes crowded and we don’t want anyone to be hurt by a stray football.

 Toys in school